remacs/remacs/README.md

 type for functions which may return different types in different calls.

-Due to an issue with procedural macros (#263) `lisp_fn` will make all warnings and errors appear to be on its line instead of on the real line of Rust code.
-The easy work around is to comment out `lisp_fn` until the compile succeeds then enable it to do a final build and begin testing.

 The elisp name of the function is derived from the Rust name, with underscores replaced by hyphens.
 If that is not possible (like for the function `+`), you can give an elisp name as an argument to